ajcallegari/scikit-multichannel/README.md

 # pipecaster
 (in progress)

 Pipecaster is a Python library for building ensemble machine learning pipelines with multiple input channels (multichannel pipelines) and in-pipeline workflow automation (semi-auto-ML).
-The pipeline construction workflow is loosely based on Keras layers: pipelines are built layer by layer and there is visual feedback to help manage complex architectures.
+The pipeline construction workflow is designed to help manage complex architectures and is loosely based on Keras layers: pipelines are built layer by layer and there is visual feedback.
 The current version supports algorithms with the scikit-learn estimator/transformer/predictor interfaces.

 tutorial: https://github.com/ajcallegari/pipecaster/blob/master/tutorial.ipynb